1884 – Innovation – knitted silk camisole with hand-crocheted lace

 Right from the early days, the company focused on high quality natural fibres, a rule to which HANRO has always remained true.
 Over the years, many valuable designs have been added to the archive, these priceless treasures still serve as an unfailing source of inspiration for our designers.

-Hanro was born in Switzerland, based on using the finest fabrics and their revolutionary design.
-Being part of the Huber group it represented the core of unrivalled underwear and lingerie.
-At this time in upper class Europe there were two requirements that dictated women’s fashion at the time, the need to please husbands and the wish to imitate the curves of interior design.
+HANRO Already mentioned in the first block. that came later, 1991 it represented the core of unrivalled underwear and lingerie.
+At this time in upper class Europe there were two requirements that dictated women’s fashion at the time: the need to please husbands and the wish to imitate the curves of interior design.
 The launch of the arts and crafts movement lead the way to loose and more healthy underwear using delicate fabrics.

-Armed with the oldest mechanical knitting mill and the knowledge to deal with business and banking Albert Handschin set up Hanro, based on delicate pure natural fibres to produce practical undergarments.
+Armed with the oldest mechanical knitting mill and the knowledge to deal with business and banking, Albert Handschin and his partner Carl Ronus set up HANRO, based on delicate pure natural fibres to produce practical undergarments.

-This prompts the Hanro circular knit bodysuit made from the finest wool and silk
+This prompts prompted? the HANRO circular knit bodysuit made from the finest wool and silk.

 1910 – Circular knit bodysuits made of finest wool and silk

-Outside Europe, the Hanro brand is the first available in Australia and India.
-Cocoa channel emerges from a male dominated tailoring profession, the designer was inspired by men’s casual wear and Hanro’s viscose camisoles were recommended as the sporty elegant creations to wear underneath.
+Outside Europe, the HANRO brand is the first available in Australia and India.
+Coco Chanel emerges from a male dominated tailoring profession.
+The designer was inspired by men’s casual wear.
+HANRO’s viscose camisoles were recommended as the sporty elegant creations to wear underneath.

 1920 – Typical long, slender camisole with lace embellishment